DhruvBajaj01/AMAZON_NLP/README.md

-# AMAZON_NPL
+# AMAZON_NLP
-Using NPL on Amazon Dataset
+Using NLP on Amazon Dataset